-NHS dental services accounted for 62.7% of our total revenues for the year ended 31 March 2019.
-Overall NHS spending is currently significantly constrained as a result of the UK Government's efforts to reduce government spending, with indicative budgeted expenditure allowing for only moderate inflationary increases.
+NHS dental services accounted for 57.8% of our total revenues for the year ended 31 March 2020.
 While dental expenditures have not declined in nominal terms, contract uplifts have not kept up with inflation, resulting in a decline in the price paid for our NHS dentistry services in real terms.
 Any decline in government funding for NHS dentistry services, whether in nominal or real terms, could result in lower overall volumes of UDAs, lower prices per UDA, fewer new contract tenders or other measures that could cause declines in our revenue and materially adversely affect our business, financial condition and results of operations.
-Such a decline in nominal or real terms of NHS dentistry spending would also have a direct negative impact on Dental Directory, as some of the division's largest customers are NHS affiliates, and an indirect impact on Dental Directory, as a reduction in revenues for dental practices could cause them to reduce their purchases of non-essential supplies and work to reduce their overall supply costs, including services and supplies purchased from the group.
+Such a decline in nominal or real terms of NHS dentistry spending would also have a direct negative impact on DD, as some of the division's largest customers are NHS affiliates, and an indirect impact on DD, as a reduction in revenues for dental practices could cause them to reduce their purchases of non-essential supplies and work to reduce their overall supply costs, including services and supplies purchased from the group.

-In addition, approximately 7% of our NHS dentistry contracts, principally providing orthodontic treatments and covering approximately 9% of our dentistry revenue for the year ended 31 March 2019, are Personal Dentistry Services ("PDS") contracts, which are typically fixed term contracts with a period of three to five years.
+In addition, approximately 7% of our NHS dentistry contracts, principally providing orthodontic treatments and covering approximately 5% of our dentistry revenue for the year ended 31 March 2020, are Personal Dentistry Services ("PDS") contracts, which are typically fixed term contracts with a period of three to five years.
 These contracts are therefore subject to periodic competitive re-tender.
 Our failure to successfully re-tender for these contracts as they expire could adversely affect our revenues and results of operations in the future.